 Then with the increased use of call screening, voicemail and corporate gatekeepers it became more difficult to reach decision makers by phone.
 Email-only took over as the most effective sales strategy.

 Today we spend so much time interacting with computers and smartphones that we’ve begun to crave more human interaction.
 We want to build relationships with the people we do business with, so calling is coming back into vogue… but only after we’ve introduced ourselves via email first.

 Sending an email first and then calling when the prospect replies gives you the best of both worlds.

-An email blast to 100s of prospects lets you immediately gauge the level of interest among that particular audience.
+An email blast to hundreds of prospects lets you immediately gauge the level of interest among that particular audience.
 You can quickly identify the lowest hanging fruit (those who reply positively) and work on them first.

 Getting them on the phone after they respond makes it easier for you to explain your case, and harder for them to say no.